techidaily/site-iphone-unlock/source/_posts/in-2024-how-to-unlock-iphone-12-pro-without-swiping-up-6-ways-drfone-by-drfone-ios.md

 ![itunes main window](https://images.wondershare.com/drfone/article/2024/01/attempts-to-unlock-iphone-10.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hXIq2G0nShk?si=5Z4Fwv7ZB6oKWsdd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 2:** Allow iTunes to identify your device.
 Start the restoration of previous data by selecting **Restore Backup**.
 Your Apple iPhone 12 Pro will be unlocked with all the associated data if you have backed up your information on iTunes.
 Otherwise, you will need to set it up as a new iPhone.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/3koT_-kvbks?si=sQV7FzPiz6GYITrE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Method 3: Using Recovery Mode To Unlock a Locked or Disabled iPhone